• Skip to main content

 Kangaroos are one of the most abundant wild mammals in the world and the harvestable macropod species are some of the few Australian native animals that have thrived since European settlement.

-After more than 40 years of kangaroo harvesting in Australia, populations of the harvestable kangaroo species are still abundant.
-Seasonal conditions are the main predictor of kangaroo populations, not harvesting.
+After more than 50 years of kangaroo harvesting in Australia, populations of the harvestable kangaroo species are still abundant.
+Seasonal conditions, like good rain, are the main predictor of kangaroo populations, not harvesting.
 Kangaroo numbers increase significantly in good seasons and decrease dramatically in extended periods of drought.

-In NSW kangaroo populations peaked in 2016 at 17.4 million, trebling from 5.5 million in 2005 and then declining again to 12.8 million in 2018 due to widespread drought.
-The boom/bust population cycle is a natural process but population peaks have increased since European settlement due to the proliferation of artificial water points and removal of predation through control of wild dogs and a reduction in Aboriginal hunting.
+The boom/bust population cycle is a natural process and can be found in many marsupials endemic to Australia.
+However, population peaks have increased since European settlement due to the proliferation of artificial water points, removal of predation through control of wild dogs, and a reduction in Aboriginal hunting.

 Large increases in kangaroo populations, or irruptions, have significant implications for both natural resource management and sustainable agriculture, while the starvation of millions of kangaroos during drought is an untenable animal welfare outcome for our beloved national icon.